Kieran-Dunch/node-training/README.md

 Hello!
-I'm doing a lot of work with node to learn another framework!
+I'm doing work with node to learn another framework!